Canon 1D vs Fujifilm XP130

 The Canon EOS-1D and the Fujifilm FinePix XP130 are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2018.
 The 1D is a DSLR, while the XP130 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a 1/2.3-inch (XP130) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Fujifilm XP130

 An illustration of the physical size and weight of the Canon 1D and the Fujifilm XP130 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (68 percent) than the Canon 1D.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.